If you’re not losing weight on the Keto diet, it can be discouraging. Isn’t Keto supposed to be effective for weight loss?

 Cortisol isn’t all bad.
 It wakes you up in the morning, for starters.

-But a dump of stress-induced cortisol raises blood sugar and insulin levels—and that won’t help you burn fat.[*] The more you minimize unnecessary stress, the easier weight loss will be.
+But a dump of stress-induced cortisol raises blood sugar and insulin levels while promoting insulin resistance—and that won’t help you burn fat.[*] The more you minimize unnecessary stress, the easier weight loss will be.

 #5: Not enough protein